 Sometimes, businesses appoint commission agents in other states to facilitate the supply of goods to customers in such states.
 These agents qualify as casual taxpayers with a fixed establishment in such states.

 Consider a pharmacy company in Gujarat that appoints commission agents in Maharashtra.
-Such agents would be required to register as casual taxpayers in Maharashtra.
+Such agents must register as casual taxpayers in Maharashtra.

 E-commerce Operators Appointing Collection Centres